 The ex-wife’s claim for tortious interference with business relations was ancillary to the divorce proceedings and/or derived from the marital relationship.
 Thus, she can only seek appellate review of the trial court’s dismissal of her claim by filing an application for discretionary review under O.C.G.A. §5-6-35(a)(2).

 Dependency Proceeding // Right to Counsel

 In the Interest of J.B., a child, Case No. A20A0078, Georgia Court of Appeals, March 24, 2020.

 Pursuant to O.C.G.A. §15-11-103(a), a child and the parties have the right to an attorney at all stages of a dependency proceeding.
 The parties may knowingly and voluntarily waive that right, or he/she may retain an attorney of his/her choice.
-Indigent parties are entitled to court-appointed attorneys unless they waive that right.
+An indigent party is entited to a court-appointed attorney, unless he/she waives that right.